-The process for determining compensation begins with a review of market data provided by the HRCC's independent compensation consultant, Steven Hall & Partners, LLC.
-After consultation between the CEO and Maple Leaf Foods' Senior Vice President, People ("SVP, People") and having regard to the individual and team performance, the CEO makes recommendations to the HRCC on compensation for members of the SLT, excluding the CEO.
+The process for determining compensation begins with a review of market data provided by the HRCC's independent compensation consultant.
+[See Independent Advisors below]

+After consultation with the Maple Leaf Foods' Senior Vice President, People ("SVP, People") and having regard to the individual and team performance, the CEO makes recommendations to the HRCC on compensation for members of the SLT, excluding the CEO.
 Following discussion with the CEO, the HRCC then:

-- Determines the compensation for the members of the SLT, excluding the NEOs; and, - Makes recommendations to the Board on compensation for the NEOs, including the CEO.
+- Determines the compensation for the members of the SLT, excluding the NEOs; and, - Makes recommendations to the Board on compensation for the NEOs, excluding the CEO.